maxamin/alternative-kitsune-version-no-autodencoders-are-used/README.md

 - It is based on an unsupervised machine learning algorithm (it does not need label, just train it on normal data!)
 - Its efficiency can be scaled with its input parameter m: the maximal size of any autoencoder in the ensemble layer (smaller autoencoders are exponentially cheaper to train and execute)

+## Modifications
+The Original script was modified To output CSV's instead of TSV's
 ## Requirements

 Kitsune uses a number of open source libraries to work properly: